What to pack for Barcelona in September

 During September in Barcelona, there is a slight possibility of rain.
 It ranges from 4-5 days of the month.
 Do carry a trench coat or waterproof jacket.

-Waterproof jackets are packable, and they are a Europe packing list staple item.
-Again be mindful of the length and ensure it matches well to the outfits that you are wearing (dresses vs pants).
+Waterproof jackets are packable, and they are a European packing list staple item.
+Again, be mindful of the length and ensure it matches well with the outfits that you are wearing (dresses vs pants).

 For dresses, I prefer trench coats.
 They come with water-resistant material and they protect from light showers.